wandb/docs/docs/guides/registry/intro.md

 ---

 :::info
-W&B Registry is now in public preview.
+W&B Registry is in public preview.
 Visit [this](#enable-wb-registry) section to learn how to enable it for your deployment type.
 :::

-W&B Registry is a curated central repository that stores and provides versioning, aliases, lineage tracking, and governance of models and datasets.
-Registry allows individuals and teams across the entire organization to share and collaboratively manage the lifecycle of all models, datasets and other artifacts.
-As the single source of truth for which models are in production, Registry provides the foundation for an effective CI/CD pipeline by identifying the right models to reproduce, retrain, evaluate, and deploy.
+W&B Registry is a curated central repository of artifact versions within your organization.
+Teams across your organization can share and collaboratively manage the lifecycle of all artifacts such as models and datasets.

 ![](/images/registry/registry_landing_page.png)